cpuzeroone/px-web/docs/whitepaper.md

 ### 2. Distribution (Q2-Q4 2022)
 We have a very unusual distribution model we are proud of.
 The distribution will be performed via sell of the tokens on ViteX exchange.
 The sell will come in batches of 1M tokens, each batch sold daily.
-Initial batch 1 price will be 0.023 VITE per 1 PX, and will increase by 0,001 on each batch with batch 80 price being 0.102 VITE per 1 PX.
+Initial batch 1 price will be 0.023 VITE per PX, and will increase by 0,001 on each batch with batch 80 price being 0.102 VITE per PX.
 By the end of the phase all Px tokens should have been distributed.

 ### 3. Growth (2022-2027)
 Now then we have full pool at our disposal, we can make strategic decisions on investments and enjoy "snowball" effect.

 ### 4. Buyback (2023-2027)
-As mentioned before each quarter 0.5% of the dividends share will be released for the team as common shares.
+As mentioned before, each quarter 500K PX of the team share will be released for the as common shares.
 They are free for the team to use (as any common share), but some of its dividends will be used for market buyback operations.
 Larger team share size will allow further increase of both reinvestment and buyback.

 ### 5. Project termination (2027-?)
-Final distribution of the accumulated stake funds will happen eventually and shareholders will receive proportional part of the accumulated funds (should be mostly VITE and VX).
+Final distribution of the accumulated stake funds will happen eventually and token holders will receive proportional part of the accumulated funds (should be mostly VITE and VX).
 After that Px token will have no practical value.

 ## Project summary
-- Px is an asset management system;
+- Px is an asset management project;
 - Px is focused on safe investments in core Vite ecosystem token VX and VITE coin;
 - Px have a clearly defined lifecycle of about 5 years;
 - Px success is dependent on Vite ecosystem success, we bet on Vite and ViteX.